thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_Modules.desc.md

 └── server.js
 ```

-Each file module would define all the RESTful routes for the following resources.
+Each route-based file module would define the RESTful routes for their respective resource.

 | RESTful Routes | File Modules           |
 |----------------|------------------------|